git-duet/git-duet/README.md

 jd as the author, and fb as the committer.
 The second commit will have fb as the author and zp as the committer and so on.

+*Note:* This feature uses `,` as the delimiter which will fail to parse properly if the user's name or e-mail address contains a `,`.

 ### Email Configuration

 By default, email addresses are constructed from the first initial and